imchocomint/Hyprbian/README.md

 - hyprgraphics
 - hyprwayland-scanner
 - xdg-desktop-portal-hyprland
+- libaquamarine
+- libhyprutils

-as well as their libraries (except the last one).
-Some should be on GNU Guix (although I recommend against this method).
-Pacstall have all of these, but you should not expect this too much.
-Safest way is to build their binaries, then find a way to copy the files manually.
+as well as their development libraries (except the last three).
+All can be installed from GNU Guix, although I do not recommend this method.
+You should compiles the binaries as their guide, and manually install them on top of older version installed via apt.

-~~Alternatively you can use a Debian source that have all of these softwares and libraries prepackaged.
-PikaOS' repository is a good choice.~~

-Now you have another option to install the required libraries.
-Head to Releases and download the .deb files.
-Install the files, then compile the dependencies yourself (except the last one since it's bundled in the deb files).
+For development libraries, you can install older version from apt or the Debian website.
+It still works as of now, but things may change later.

 You also need tomlplusplus and its development libraries (available on apt).
 This is hidden from the official documentations.

-If you're on APT, use this to install libraries: ` sudo apt install lib<softwarename>-deb `.
-Replace <softwarename> with what you need.
+To install development libraries: ` sudo apt install lib<software name>-dev ` or search on Debian for the name `lib<software name>-dev`

 ## Install GCC 15 (not applicable to experimental)
 Unless you want to update, do not run this script on Debian experimental as it comes with GCC 15 (as well as libstdc++15) on default